deviprasad80/hello-world/CliV3.md

   <... few more things ...>

   ```
-Note: The show output has got lot of information; only the sample output is given in the above example.
+NOTE: The show output has got lot of information; only the sample output is given in the above example.
 Though the displayed output slightly differs from one platform to another platform, the overall content will be similar to the example mentioned above.

 **show reboot-cause**